zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/deploy-workspaces-with-ci-runner/_index.md

 onboarding for new developers as well as provides consistent development environments across a team.
 While there may be a desire for developers to completely make a workspace their own, after they boot it up, it may also be an anti-pattern with regards to cloud development environments.
+Having long running workspaces has tradeoffs for keeping up with changes to the base image, contributing back workspace improvements to the team and accidentally creating a snowflake VM that other team members cannot recreate.
 Instead it may be preferable for GitLab to improve the tooling for developers to create persistent customizations for their workspace (e.g. separate git-managed config files that apply on startup).
 This is a side note due to the emphasis I've heard placed on